Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 491 TSE - Minimum requirements

-If you are working in a role that pays at least $57,000 per year or $28.85 per hour (excluding overtime, penalties, bonuses or casual loading)
+If you are working in a role that pays at least $57,000 per year or $28.85 per hour (excluding overtime, penalty rates or casual loading)

 • You must have been working in Tasmania for at least nine months immediately before applying.